Fran-Ponton/ScopeTracker-CaseStudy/README.md

 ## License

-This case study documentation is licensed under [MIT](LICENSE).
-Applies to the content of this repository (README, diagrams, screenshots), not to the underlying source code of SCOPE Tracker, which is governed separately.
+The documentation, diagrams and screenshots in this repository are licensed under [MIT](LICENSE).

+The underlying source code of SCOPE Tracker is **not covered** by this license.
+All rights reserved.
+Read access to the source repository can be granted on request for interview or evaluation purposes.

 ---